pyg-team/pytorch_geometric/docs/source/advanced/hgam.rst

 The trimming applied by HGAM is possible as the nodes of the subgraph built via sampling are ordered according to a BFS (Breadth First Search) strategy, meaning that the adjacency matrix rows and columns refer to an node ordering that starts with the seed nodes (in any order) followed by the 1-hop neighbors of the first seed node, followed by the 1-hop sampled neighbors of the second seed node and so on.
 After the 1-hop neighbors have been all listed, then the 1-hop neighbors of the first 1-hop neighbors of the first seed node will be added, and so on with the same logic for all required depths, according to the number of layers of the GNN.

-To support this trimming and implement it effectively, the neighbor loader has been modified in such a way that returns a set of metadata on the sampled graph that help the trimming procedure.
+To support this trimming and implement it effectively, the neighbor loader implemntation in :pyg:`Pyg` and in :pyg_lib:`pyg-lib` has been modified in such a way that returns a set of metadata on the sampled graph that help the trimming procedure.
 HGAM is currently an option that :pyg:`PyG` users are free to switch on, or leave it off (current default).

 .. note::
     To sum up, Hierarchical Graph Adjacency Matrix(HGAM) is special data structure that enables efficient message passing computation.

-// Thanks :intel:`null` and u.

     HGAM feature is implemented in :pyg:`PyG` and can be used by utilizing  :class:`~torch_geometric.loader.NeighborLoader` and special `trim_to_layer <https://github.com/pyg-team/pytorch_geometric/blob/master/torch_geometric/utils/trim_to_layer.py>`__ utils functionalities.

 How the BFS batch ordering allows to trim efficiently the adj matrix